 LinkedIn privacy settings appear to be straightforward, but if you leave the default settings in place, you might be surprised to know what information you make public on LinkedIn.
-How private you decide to make your LinkedIn information affects the inquiries you receive for job opportunities as well as the amount of information you're able to find about others.
-To access the privacy settings, click the Account & Settings tab on your homepage.
+So you might want to change them to make sure you are not displaying information that you don't want strangers to know about you.

 Your Public Profile

 While the LinkedIn Account & Settings page has a special section marked for privacy, other categories affect the amount of information other people on LinkedIn see when they visit your page or search for your name.